-This comeback made watching two bad teams play exciting.
+This comeback made watching two bad teams play much more exciting.
 The Buccaneers were a 4-11 team and the Cardinals were a 7-8 team in 1987.
 The Cardinals won this game 31-28 despite trailing 28-3 heading into the fourth quarter.
 An impressive defensive performance coupled with quarterback Neil Lomax led the furious comeback.
 Lomax finished with three fourth quarter touchdown passes including a 17-yarder to J.T.
 Smith that finally put the Cardinals ahead while the Cardinals defense added a touchdown in the final quarter on a fumble return, resulting in one of the best NFL comebacks.

 3. Buffalo Bills vs. Indianapolis Colts, September 21, 1997 — 26 Points

-This wild card playoff game was truly a wild game.
+This wild card playoff game was truly an excellent game.
 Despite losing All-Pro running back Jamaal Charles on their very first possession of the game, the Chiefs were able to build a 31-10 lead by halftime.
 They added a touchdown on their opening drive of the second half to increase their lead to 38-10.
 That’s when the game really took a crazy turn.
-Colts’ quarterback Andrew Luck went on to throw three second half touchdown passes while also scoring a touchdown on a fumble recovery he ran into the end zone.
-The Chiefs were able to add two second half field goals, but that wasn’t enough.
+Colts’ quarterback Andrew Luck went on to throw three second-half touchdown passes while also scoring a touchdown on a fumble recovery he ran into the end zone.
+The Chiefs were able to add two second-half field goals, but that wasn’t enough.
 Luck’s final touchdown pass, a 64-yarder to T.Y.
 Hilton, proved to be the game-winner, giving the Colts a 45-44 victory.

 This is the biggest regular season comeback in NFL history.
 The visiting Saints, led by none other than Archie Manning, jumped out to a 35-7 lead in the first half.
 Hall of Famer Joe Montana who was in the second year of his illustrious career was quarterbacking the 49ers.
 The second half of this game was nearly as lopsided as the first — just in the other direction.
-New Orleans didn’t score another point and behind three Montana touchdowns (two passing and one rushing), the 49ers scored 28 second half points and beat the Saints 38-35 on a 36-yard Ray Wersching field goal in overtime, granting us one of the best comebacks we’ve ever seen.
+New Orleans didn’t score another point and behind three Montana touchdowns (two passing and one rushing), the 49ers scored 28 second-half points and beat the Saints 38-35 on a 36-yard Ray Wersching field goal in overtime, granting us one of the best comebacks we’ve ever seen.